 Studies have shown that undergraduate women with access to same-gender faculty mentoring networks are more likely to identify as scientists and have greater intent to pursue the geosciences.
 Stanford Earth’s own Margot Gerritsen, professor of energy resources engineering, saw a need for greater influence of women in STEM, so she created an international network of data science conferences called the Women in Data Science (WiDS) conference.

 To enforce consequences for harassment, in 2017 the American Geophysical Union reclassified harassment as a form of scientific misconduct, on par with plagiarism and data fabrication.
-The National Science Foundation requires applicants’ institutions to disclose the results of any harassment cases filed against them .
+The National Science Foundation requires applicants’ institutions to disclose the results of any harassment cases filed against them when reviewing them for funding.
 At Stanford Earth, we’re committed to recognizing and eliminating sexual harassment culture in our own community.

 Globally, women make up 80% of people who are displaced by climate change and are often women of color living in the global south.
 In order to bring the best minds to innovate sustainability and climate solutions, it’s imperative to apply an intersectional lens to our work toward gender parity in the geosciences to include those whose experiences with discrimination are made worse on the additional basis of race, ethnicity, sexual orientation, gender identity, disability, life stage, and beyond.